florianspy/blocsie/README.md

 # blocsie
-BLOCSIE - Benchmark for LOCalization in a Simulated Industrial Environment
+BLOCSIE - Benchmark for LOCalization in a Simulated Industrial Environment The asset sources are listed in the file https://github.com/florianspy/blocsie/blob/main/BLOCSIE___UnityAssetSources.pdf
 ## unity package
 Unity version required is 2022.x, ROS version required is ROS melodic Link to the unity project